SystemsApproach/book/internetworking/impl.rst

    to the control apps.
 From the control application's perspective, all the information it needs to compute the forwarding table is locally available.
-Keeping in mind that the SDN Controller is logically centralized but physically replicated on multple servers—for both scalable performance and high availability—it is still a hotly contested question whether the centralized or distributed approach is best. :ref:`[Next] <key-tradeoffs>`
+Keeping in mind that the SDN Controller is logically centralized but physically replicated on multiple servers—for both scalable performance and high availability—it is still a hotly contested question whether the centralized or distributed approach is best. :ref:`[Next] <key-tradeoffs>`